techjay-c/tp/docs/DeveloperGuide.md

 The `list-treatment` command would list all treatments recorded in ToothTracker.

 ##### Feature Details
-1. Users would key in the `list-treatment`
+1. Users would key in `list-treatment`.
 2. All available treatments would be listed in the command box.
 3. In the event that there are no treatments, ToothTracker would display a message in the command box.

 ##### Feature Considerations
-- Due to the space constraints of ToothTracker, only treatment names would be displayed to the user.
+To optimize the user interface within the limited space constraints of ToothTracker, we have chosen to only display the treatment names to the user.
-Ideally, cost and duration of each treatment should be shown to the user.
-However, this would clutter up the command box pretty quickly.
+While it would be ideal to present the cost and duration of each treatment directly, this can easily lead to clutter within ToothTracker.

-- Ideally, another window would be created, which would display all available treatments and  their associated costs and durations.
+To address this problem, we will consider implementing a separate window in future implementations that provides a comprehensive overview of all available treatments, along with their respective costs and durations.
+This additional window will ensure that users can still access detailed information without overwhelming the main interface.
+By doing so, we maintain a clean and user-friendly design while offering detailed information regarding treatment types.

 #### Deleting a Treatment